Atticus Bradua: Wealth, political career and benefactions

 After the death of his mother, Atticus Bradua inherited the estate that his mother owned with his father on the Appian Way.
 Atticus Bradua was considered by others as more competent than Herodes Atticus, probably due to his status and wealth.
 At some point during the reign of Antoninus Pius (138–161), the Emperor promoted Atticus Bradua to Patrician rank.

 Atticus Bradua served as an ordinary consul in 185 and became an Archon of Athens in 187/188.
 Sometime after his consulship, he served as Proconsul of a Roman Province.

 Atticus Bradua followed in the footsteps of his parents as a benefactor, but not on such a lavish scale, as his fortune was much smaller than his father's.
-He contributed a gift to Piraeus which was commemorated and in 209 the Athenian Boule honored Atticus Bradua as Euergetes or Herald.
+He contributed a gift to Piraeus which was commemorated, and in 209, Bradua served as herald of the Council and People of Athens.

 An inscription found on a grey limestone dated after 185 at the Curia at Leptis Magna (the capital of the Africa Province) is possibly dedicated to Atticus Bradua.
 This inscription shows that Atticus Bradua may have served as a Proconsul of Africa, could have served as a local patron and may have changed his name to honor the memory of his family, mother and maternal ancestry, and to express discontent with his father.
 The inscription reads: